clarklindev/nodejs-maximilianschwarzmuller-react-nodejs-express-mongodb-the-mern-fullstack-guide/12-continuation-authentication/frontend/README.md

 ## when uploading a file to server, to gain access to file via api

-- specify while files in which folder to return
+- specify which files in which folder to return

 ```js
 const path = require('path');